This Easy Parmesan Risotto has been simplified with the help from America’s Test Kitchen. Less stirring, less work but creamy, dreamy risotto!!

 - Slow Cooker Turkey Breast

-- Choose a few other sides to go along with such as: Lemon Parmesan Roasted Broccoli, Honey Garlic Roasted Carrots, Simple Roasted Green Beans, Spinach, Apple, and Pomegranate Salad, or Wilted Spinach Bacon Salad.
+- Choose a few other sides to go alongside, such as: Lemon Parmesan Roasted Broccoli, Honey Garlic Roasted Carrots, Simple Roasted Green Beans, Spinach, Apple, and Pomegranate Salad, or Wilted Spinach Bacon Salad.

 - 5 cups chicken broth or stock